6395728950/netflix-gpt/README.md

 - update store with trailervideo data
 - embeded the youtube video and make it autoplay and mute
 - tailwind classes to make container look  awesome
+- Build secondary component
+- create hook for toprated ,upcoming and nowplaying,popular movies -create movielist
+-create moviecard
+-use tmdb api for all  separted hooks